amoghghadge/MusicRecommender/README.md

 inference.py : Helps SageMaker understand how input and output for the model will be configured<br>

-main.py : Script to deploy model onto SageMaker (IMPORTANT: DONT LEAK IAM ARN AND SPOTIFY ACCESS KEYS)<br>
+main.py : Script to deploy model onto SageMaker<br>
 invoke.py : Script that tests the endpoint by invoking it<br>

 ___________________________________________________________________________________________________